The Future Tense in Finnish – Expressing Intent

 This article has a misleading title: there is no future tense in Finnish!
 This, however, doesn’t mean Finns can’t talk about the future.
 They just do it through other means than conjugating the verb into the future tense.

-You’ll have to learn a different way of thinking.
-In English, you would say “I go to the living room”.
-In Finnish, that translates as “Minä menen olohuoneeseen.”
-That’s clear up to there.
-However, where in English you would use the future tense – “I will go to the living room” – in finnish the translation would still be “Minä menen olohuoneeseen.”
+You’ll have to learn a different way of thinking when talking about future events in Finnish.
+The English “I go to the living room” translates as “Minä menen olohuoneeseen.”
+That’s clear up to there: both use the simple present tense.
+However, where in English you would use the future tense – “I will go to the living room” – in Finnish you would still use the same sentence: “Minä menen olohuoneeseen“.

 This page progresses from the most commonly used ways to express intent to the more rare and old-fashioned ways